KS2 SATs: Everything you should know

 KS2 English SATs

-Similar to the Year 6 maths SATs, the KS2 English SATs also are made up of three papers.
-These papers will test learners’ spelling, punctuation, grammar, and reading comprehension.
+The Year 6 maths SATs are similar to the KS2 English SATs in that they are also made up of three papers.
+These papers will test learners’ spelling, punctuation, grammar and reading comprehension.

-Paper two is a short one at only around 15-20 minutes and focuses on spelling.
-This paper is not strictly timed and learners will be asked to spell 20 words that are read out to them as part of a sentence.
+Paper two is a short one, at only around 15-20 minutes and focuses on spelling.
+This paper is not strictly timed, and learners are asked to spell 20 words read to them by a teacher, and given as part of a sentence.

-Finally, paper three is the reading paper and this focuses on reading comprehension.
-Pupils will be given a reading booklet containing three texts.
+Finally, paper three is the reading paper, focusing on reading comprehension.
+Pupils are given a reading booklet containing three texts.
 Students must read each text and answer approximately 12 comprehension questions on each.

 How are KS2 SATs scored?

-Once students complete the KS2 SATs papers, the school sends the papers off to external markers.
+Once students complete the KS2 SATs papers, the school will send the papers to external markers.
 These markers will follow a marking scheme to award a raw score for maths and for English.

-The raw scores are then converted into scaled scores to make it easier to compare these across schools.
-Students will be individually awarded a scaled score that is between 80 and 120.
+The raw scores are converted into scaled scores, making it easier to compare these across schools.
+Students are individually awarded a scaled score that is between 80 and 120.

-These scores are then used to get an idea of how each student has performed against the expected level for students who have completed Key Stage 2.
-The scores are also reported on a school-by-school level to create primary school performance tables
+These scores are used to measure how each student has performed against the expected level for students who have completed Key Stage 2.
+Scores are also reported at a school-by-school level to create primary school performance tables

-Scores of 100 or more show that the learner is right on track and is exactly where they need to be as they move on to Year 7 and Key Stage 3!
-If a student scores less than 100, this could indicate that they have some learning gaps and might need some support put in place in Year 7 to ensure these are addressed.
+Scores of 100 or more indicate that the learner is right on track and is exactly where they need to be as they move to Year 7 and Key Stage 3!
+If a student scores less than 100, this could indicate learning gaps requiring additional input in place in Year 7 to ensure these are addressed.

-It’s important to keep in mind that the scores are not to catch students out or ‘fail’ them!
-Secondary schools simply use them to ensure that learners are getting the right amount of support or challenge to keep them progressing.
+It’s important to keep in mind that low scores don’t indicate that students have ‘failed’!
+Secondary schools simply use them to ensure learners get the right amount of support or challenge to help them progress.

 Practise for SATs with DoodleLearning!